Non-Resident Fishing License in North Carolina: Fees, Rules, and Buying Guide

 non resident fishing license required

-Who needs a non‑resident fishing license?
-You, as a non‑resident aged 16 or older, must purchase a license to fish North Carolina’s public waters under current fishing regulations.
+Who needs a non-resident fishing license?
+If you’re a non-resident aged 16 or older, you must purchase one to fish North Carolina’s public waters.

 Non-residents aged 16 and older must purchase a license to fish North Carolina’s public waters.

-Policy specifies non‑resident access is limited: the Coastal Recreational Fishing License for non‑residents is available (10‑day and annual options at $38 for coastal use), while the Unified Inland/Coastal Recreational Fishing License isn’t offered to non‑residents.
+The Coastal Recreational Fishing License is available to non-residents in both 10-day and annual options.
+The Unified Inland/Coastal Recreational Fishing License is not offered to non-residents.

-License exemptions are narrowly defined: you don’t need a license if you fish in private ponds on privately owned land, are aboard a licensed saltwater charter boat, or fish on the 4th of July.
+License exemptions are limited: you don’t need one if you fish in private ponds on privately owned land, you’re aboard a licensed saltwater charter boat, or you fish on the 4th of July.

 Current Non-Resident License Fees and Recent Increases